microsoft/AcademicContent/Workshop/2. Web Apps/Azure Web Apps HOL.md

     _Creating the Web App_

-1. Once the Web App has been created (it usually takes about one minute), click the tile that was created for it on the dashboard.
+1. Once the Web App has been created (it usually takes about one minute), click the tile that was created for it on the dashboard if the blade for the Web App doesn't open automatically.

 1. Click the Web site URL to browse to the placeholder page for your new Web site.